AWS Partner Network (APN) Blog

 According to the 2022 study conducted by Canalys, for every dollar of AWS revenue, partners across the globe generated a multiple based on their activities, cloud maturity, and business models.

-Whether reselling, offering services, co-selling, or a combination of these, partners with a full stack of professional services and the most diversified offerings can achieve a $6.40 multiplier per $1 AWS sold.
+Whether reselling, offering services, technology solutions or a combination of these, partners with a full stack of professional services and the most diversified offerings can achieve a $6.40 multiplier per $1 AWS sold.
 Services include advisory, design, procurement, building, adopting, and managing.

 Figure 1 – Partners with a breadth of offerings can achieve a $6.40 multiplier.